What Are Sitelinks?

 Make Sure Your Site Ranks for Your Brand Name

-Because Google often generates sitelinks for top-ranking brand searches, secure the top position for your brand.
-Although this isn’t something you can directly control, you can influence your chances of ranking for your brand name and related terms.
+Google often shows sitelinks for the top-ranking result of a brand search.
+You can’t directly control your ranking, but you can increase your chances of ranking for your brand name and related keywords.

 Here’s an example of Klaviyo ranking with sitelinks for a term related to its brand: